JasonYuchen/seastar_playground/storage/segment.md

 - name of the WAL file
 - offset in this WAL file
 - number of total bytes occupied by these indexes

-With this information, we can easily merge several indexes together when necessary.

 Log entry index is kept in memory and only rebuilt during crash recovery by replaying all existing segments.